Dusty Baker: Chicago Cubs (2003–2006)

 In 2004, the team was involved in a heated wild card chase with the Houston Astros but fell out of contention near the season's end, losing six of their last eight games and missing the playoffs by three games.
 He also received criticism from television analyst Steve Stone, who blamed Baker for his players harassing him at team charters and hotels, which Baker waved off as being "grown men".
 On August 30, Baker won his 1,000th game as manager with a win over the Montreal Expos, doing so in his 1,848th game.

 Baker with the Chicago Cubs in 2006.

 In 2005, the Cubs lost several of their key players, most notably ace pitchers Mark Prior and Kerry Wood, to injuries.
 The team finished the season with a 79–83 record, marking the first time in three years that the Cubs finished with a losing record.
 The Cubs’ performance continued to decline in 2006 as they fell to 66–96 and finished last in the entire National League.
 Baker, an old-school baseball traditionalist, was scrutinized for the Cubs' declining productivity.
 Baker has said that putting men on base can be unimportant and merely "clogging up the bases."
 This position has made Baker a target among the sabermetric community.
 It was around this time that Baker came under scrutiny for his tendency to overuse pitchers, such as with Kerry Wood and Mark Prior.
 Wood and Prior suffered serious arm injuries following their first full seasons under Baker.
 Wood and Prior averaged 122 and 126 pitches per start, respectively, in their final six regular-season starts of 2003.
 However, the only season where Wood was used for a full season under Baker's tenure was in 2003, in which he pitched 211 innings, which was two innings more than he had pitched in 2002.
 In the next three seasons, Wood would only pitch a combined total of 226 innings due to injuries before the Cubs decided to try him as a reliever after 2006.
-Additionally, Wood and Prior have been quoted as not blaming Baker for what happened with his career, with Prior stating that he had to balance pitcher use with the decisions required to try and help the Cubs win games.
+Additionally, Wood and Prior have been quoted as not blaming Baker for what happened with his career, with Prior stating that he had to balance pitcher use with the decisions required to try to help the Cubs win games.
 Prior also cited him as an inspiration to stay in the game after he retired from pitching, with Baker describing baseball as a relationship.

 A month after the 2006 season ended, the Cubs declined to renew Baker's contract.
 They allowed Baker to address the media in a press conference in early October, where he officially announced his departure.
 The Cubs turned to Lou Piniella to replace Baker for the 2007 season.
 Baker finished his tenure with a regular-season record of 322 wins and 326 losses and a postseason record of six wins and six losses.